bobf34/GlobalWarming/plots.md

 ![Plot](./TempPredictionSSOnly.png)

 The 99-Year Moving average supplies most of the information in the prediction.
-The moving average model is shown positioned over the sunspot data used for the first 1880 temperature prediction.
+The moving average model is shown positioned over the sunspot data averaged to produce the first 1880 temperature prediction.
 The earliest predictions use sunspot data from the late 1700's to predict the earliest global temperatures, which may explain the less accurate results prior to 1895.

 ![Plot](./Simple99yearMovingAverageModel.png)